dinomatic/docs.dinomatic.com/source/docs/akurai/blocks-shortcodes.md

 The second part is where you define the slides and their contents.
 For each slide you can add a heading, small content, a button and background image or pattern.

-At the right side panel you can click on **Switch to Preview** to preview the slider block in your editor.

-> Note that the preview may differ a little from the actual block as some WordPress and other plugin styles may be affecting it.

 ### Lazy Image Block